Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 Make us want to BE them.
 Like I said before, no one can really relate to Superman and the inner struggles he goes through but many people wish they could BE Superman.
 Why?
 Because Superman has all the attributes we wish we had.
 He’s powerful, yet selfless.
 He’s passionate, yet calm.
 Understand the desires of your readers and make those traits of your characters.
 Remember to avoid the Mary Sues though!

 Make your reader want to root for them.
 The easiest way to do this is make them the underdog.
 Maybe they have the heart but not the numbers or skill.
 Or maybe they have the skill, but the world seems to stack everything against them.
 Almost every sports film follows this rule.
 Bad News Bears, The Longest Yard, Remember The Titans.
 If your readers have a reason to cheer for a character, they immediately become invested.
 The character’s failure is their failure.
 Their success, the success of the reader as well.

 If your characters aren’t likable or relatable, they must at least be interesting.
 Think of Rorschach from Watchmen.
 Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked pursuit of justice make him interesting to follow.
 A character may not be “fun” to read about but they could definitely still be engaging if you give them some interesting qualities.

 Characters should be aspiring to something.
 What is the one thing your character really wants?
-Give your character one or more goals and then give them flaws that hinder their progress towards those goals.
+If your character doesn’t have a motivation, they’re stagnant.
+Boring.
+Give your character one or more goals, and on top of that, give them flaws that hinder their progress towards those goals.

 You generally want to avoid passive characters.
 These are characters who have stuff happen to them as opposed to ones who take action.
 Instead, you want your characters to drive the plot for themselves.
 Go-getters are more engaging to read about so have your characters do something that has lasting effects on your story.